Tiimber/terminal-notification/README.md

 python notifier.py --config resources/example_setup.txt --mute
 ```

-If you don't want sounds to play (Mac OS X will eg. play a default sound if none is entered):
+If you don't want sounds to play (Mac OS X will eg. play a default sound if none is entered in configuration):

 ```
 python notifier.py --config resources/example_setup.txt --no-sound